 My New Approach to Healthy Living

 I said earlier that certain elements that are an essential part of a long term strategy for health and wellness were missing.
 Well, they aren’t anymore.
-I’ve filled in those missing elements, revamped others, and the result is a new, more holistic approach to healthy living made up of seven essential elements.
+I’ve filled in what was missing, revamped others, and the result is a new, more holistic approach to healthy living made up of seven essential elements.

 1. FOOD first and foremost!